Julz876/FModel-Auto-Texture/README.md

 2. **Select Textures Directory:**
    - Make sure the texture images are in one of the specified directories.
-   - The addon searches through the provided paths to locate and link the correct textures.
+   - The addon searches the provided paths to locate and link the correct textures.

 3. **Adjust Normal Map Settings (Optional):**
-   - The addon includes an option to flip the Y-axis for normal maps based on whether you’re using OpenGL or DirectX.
+   - The add-on includes an option to flip the Y-axis for normal maps based on whether you’re using OpenGL or DirectX.
    - This can be controlled by adjusting the `opengl_directx_flip` value in the script.

 4. **Run the Importer:**